 Qualifications for Doctor of Medicine Degree Candidates

 The Liaison Committee on Medical Education has recommended that all medical schools develop technical standards to assist them in determining whether applicants for admission to the School of Medicine or candidates seeking the degree of Doctor of Medicine are qualified to pursue a career in medicine.
 This document, Qualifications for Doctor of Medicine Degree Candidates, contains RUSM technical standards, based on guidelines produced by the Association of American Medical Colleges.
-This document is also published in the Student Handbook distributed to all matriculating candidates.
-All applicants who reach the interview stage will be required to read the Technical Standards and to sign a copy of this document to indicate that they understand the Technical Standards.
+All applicants who reach the interview stage will be required to read the Technical Standards as part of the application process.
 The signed form is kept as a permanent part of the record of all matriculating candidates.

 Medicine is a physically and mentally demanding profession in which practitioners are asked to place the interests of their patients above their own, which requires commitment to a life of service, and dedication to continuous learning.
 RUSM has a responsibility to society to train physicians who are prepared to care for their patients with critical judgment, broadly based knowledge, and well-honed technical skills.
 The abilities that physicians must possess to practice safely are reflected in the technical standards that follow.
 Thus, applicants and candidates must be able to meet these standards and successfully complete all identified requirements to be admitted to RUSM, to progress through the curriculum and ultimately, to receive the degree of Doctor of Medicine.
 Candidates for the degree of Doctor of Medicine must be capable of performing in the following defined areas: Observation, Communication, Motor, Strength and Mobility, Cognitive and Social.